cjneely10/cjneely10.github.io/_posts/2019-10-01-MetaSanity-Demo-BioMetaDB.md

 View a summary of gene calls for TOBG-CPC-51 that are given 'hypothetical protein' annotations.

-`dbdm -c Metagenomes SUMMARIZE -t tobg-cpc-51 -q "unannotated AND prokka == 'hypothetical protein'" -r`
+`dbdm -c MSResults SUMMARIZE -t tobg-cpc-51 -q "unannotated AND prokka == 'hypothetical protein'" -r`

 View a summary of all genomes that have at least a partial predicted glycolysis or chemotaxis pathway.

-`dbdm -c Metagenomes SUMMARIZE -t functions -q "glycolysis > 0 OR chemotaxis > 0" -r`
+`dbdm -c MSResults SUMMARIZE -t functions -q "glycolysis > 0 OR chemotaxis > 0" -r`

 View a summary of gene calls for TOBG-CPC-997 that have both KO and MEROPS-Pfam annotations.

-`dbdm -c Metagenomes SUMMARIZE -t tobg-np-997 -q "ko_annot AND merops_pfam_annot" -r`
+`dbdm -c MSResults SUMMARIZE -t tobg-np-997 -q "ko_annot AND merops_pfam_annot" -r`

 <pre><code>SUMMARIZE:   View summary of all tables in database
- Project root directory:    Metagenomes
+ Project root directory:    MSResults
- Name of database:      Metagenomes.db
+ Name of database:      MSResults.db

 **********************************************************************************************
          Table Name:    tobg-cpc-51